-The to-do list begins to swell in October, a month when many northern hemisphere sailors start preparing their boats for offshore passages to warmer climates.
-High on many lists is the job of installing jacklines-the lines running along the deck to which we attach our safety tethers.
+High on many to-do lists is the job of installing jacklines—the lines running along the deck to which we attach our safety tethers.
 Jacklines have been in use aboard ships for centuries, and materials have evolved from traditional woven hemp to braided Dyneema, a strong, stiff (high modulus) fiber that is pound-for-pound stronger than steel.

-In the our recent report on jacklines, we try revisit the ideal materials for jacklines-webbing, rope, wire, or a combination.
-We carried out a similar comparison in 2007, but this time around we’re looking more closely at how elasticity can have a dramatic impact on the jackline’s effectiveness.
-One of the most startling conclusions of our current test was that despite the International Sailing Federations (ISAF) generalized approach to jackline standards, the best material for a jackline varies as boat length increases.
+In the our last report on jacklines (see “Jackline Materials Evaluation,” PS November 2015) we try revisit the ideal materials for jacklines-webbing, rope, wire, or a combination.
+This follows up on a prior test (see “Sailboat Jackline Test,” PS April 2007) with a focus on how elasticity can dramatically impact the jackline’s effectiveness, and how ignoring the amount of stretch in your jackline can be dangerous to sailors.
+One of the most intriguing conclusions of our current test was that although the International Sailing Federations (ISAF) takes a generalized one-size-fits-all approach to jackline standards, the best material for a jackline varies as boat length increases.

 Material selection is just one of many details regarding jacklines that deserves careful thought.
-If you are re-installing your jacklines or installing for them for the first time, be sure to read our upcoming test report.
-In the meantime, you can read our 2007 report and review some of the following tips that came out of our ongoing jackline research.
+If you are re-installing your jacklines or installing for them for the first time, you should add both of those prior reports to your reading list.

 - Although you can use existing hardware for anchoring jacklines to your deck, finding adequate anchors on light boats can be difficult, since the deck and fittings might not be very strong.
 Whatever hardware you use must be strongly reinforced and capable of supporting the anticipated loads.